fgervasi-cell/Programmentwurf_ASE/README.md

 Clicking on a task will also open the update task window where the existing info of a task can be changed and sub tasks can be added.

 ![Updating a task](./documents/images_and_diagrams/update-task.png)

+## Disclaimer

+The application UI is not very responsive so you should not use it on small screen sizes.